neoKode1/Narrative_AI/client/README.md

+Narrative AI
+Narrative AI is a web application that allows users to generate images, animate them, and add voice to create a complete narrative.
+It utilizes the Hugging Face API to generate images based on user input prompts and integrates with a backend server for handling requests.

-# Getting Started with Create React App
+Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App for the frontend and an Express server for the backend.

+Prerequisites
+Node.js installed on your machine.
+A Hugging Face API key for image generation.
+A .env file in your server folder with the following content: plaintext
+Copy code
+REPLICATE_API_TOKEN=your_replicate_api_token_here
+HUGGING_FACE_API_KEY=your_hugging_face_api_key_here
+PORT=5000
-## Available Scripts
+Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following commands for both frontend and backend:

-### `npm start`
+Frontend (Client)
+cd client
+Run one of the following commands: npm start

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

-### `npm test`
+npm test

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+npm run build

-Builds the app for production to the `build` folder.\
+Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+Backend (Server)
+cd server
+Run one of the following commands: npm start
+Starts the Express server at http://localhost:5000.

+npm run dev
+Starts the server in development mode using Nodemon to automatically restart on file changes.

+Usage
+Navigate to the frontend at http://localhost:3000.
+Enter a prompt in the input field and click "Generate Image" to create an AI-generated image.
+The image will appear on the page after successful generation.
+Project Structure
+bash
+Copy code
+narrative-ai/
+│
+├── client/                  # Frontend React app
+│   ├── public/              # Static public assets (favicon, HTML, etc.)
+│   ├── src/                 # Source code for React app
+│   ├── .env                 # Environment variables for the client
+│   └── ...
+│
+├── server/                  # Backend Express app
+│   ├── routes/              # API routes for image and video generation │   ├── services/            # API service handlers for Hugging Face and RunwayML │   ├── .env                 # Environment variables for the server (not committed to git) │   ├── index.js             # Entry point for the server │   └── ...
+│
+└── .gitignore               # Files to ignore in Git Environment Setup
+Make sure you have two .env files for this project:

+Client-side (client/.env):
+This file can include environment-specific variables for the React app.

+Server-side (server/.env):
+This file contains sensitive environment variables, such as API keys and the port.
+Ensure this file is added to .gitignore to prevent accidental sharing of secrets.

+Deployment
+Client:
+After running npm run build in the client folder, deploy the contents of the build folder to your preferred hosting provider (e.g., Netlify, Vercel, or GitHub Pages).

+Server:
+Deploy the server folder to a hosting provider that supports Node.js (e.g., Heroku, AWS, or DigitalOcean).
+Make sure to set the environment variables (e.g., the API keys) in the provider's dashboard.

+Learn More
+React: To learn React, check out the React documentation.
+Create React App: Learn more about the CRA setup here.
+Hugging Face: Learn more about Hugging Face APIs.
+Contributing
+Feel free to contribute to the project by opening issues or pull requests on the GitHub repository.